brimoran/RDataViz/README.md

 theme_hc() # Use High Charts theme, assumes ggthemes is loaded
 ```

+## Examples

 ## Tables

+Table.Rnw

 LaTeX "booktabs" style tables are the way to go for the best looking tables possible.
 A few different R libraries make this possible but I've had the best results with Kable and Kableextra.

 ### Using Kable and Kableextra

+To do.

 The Kableextra library gives really nice results, see:  https://github.com/haozhu233/kableExtra

 Make sure you are using Knitr (i.e. your file should be saved as a .Rnw file).

+The key part of the code is:

 ```r
 <<Demo Table>>=